programmable-logic-tools/spartan-doc/FPGA-compile-flow.md

-Although this sounds like a simple task, it is a major bottleneck in (Open Source) toolchain development, because the corresponding companies (Xilinx, Altera, Lattice, ...) provide little to no documentation about how to format bitstreams for their FPGAs.
+Although this sounds like a simple task, it is a major bottleneck in (Open Source) toolchain development, because - unfortunately - the corresponding companies (Xilinx, Altera, Lattice, ...) provide little to no documentation about how to format bitstreams for their FPGAs.
 Therefore toolchain development must often rely on reverse-engineering.